WAeUP/waeup.identifier/ansible/README.rst

        ssh.
 We will use this port to connect back to the device, once the reverse tunnel was started.
 Again, ignore, if you don't know what all that means.
+  - `new_password`: the password to set for the connecting ssh user.
+The default password we set is ``fading-remedy-pony``.
+It is not safe to leave this password unchanged.
+  - `set_password`: set to ``false`` if you don't want to set the password.

 Then you can run the local ansible setup playbook like this::